AndreaDiotallevi/learning-journal/week-4.md

 ![Domain Model](./img/domain_model.png)

-* Setting up a database with PostgreSQL
+**Setting up a database with PostgreSQL**

-=> It was interesting and the first time we set up and created a database.
+It was interesting and the first time we set up and created a database.
 Next step is getting more comfortable with the common PostgreSQL terminal commands and learn more about what a relational database is.

-* Creating the first table using SQL
+**Creating the first table using SQL**

-=> We spent a lot of time researching the right syntax for creating a new table from the command line.
+We spent a lot of time researching the right syntax for creating a new table from the command line.
 Next step is learning the most important query commands in order to manipulate table data.